-So full disclosure: I got sick on my first day in Prague and so I wasn’t able to be out and about as much as I would usually have been.
+So full disclosure: I got sick on my first day in Prague and so I wasn’t able to be out and about as much as I would usually have been (meaning I didn’t get to do any cool day trips like this either!).
 This means that if you’re looking for a helpful travel guide then I won’t be much help.
 I recommend Nomadic Matt for that.

 However, if, for some reason you’re interested in my personal experiences in Prague, then you’re in the right place.